afterpay/sdk-ios/README.md

 The checkout widget is available via `WidgetView`, which is a `UIView` subclass.
 There are two initialisers.
 Which one you'll use depends on if you are showing the widget before or after a checkout.

 Internally, the web widget is rendered in `WKWebView` subview.
-It has an [intrinsic content size](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/AnatomyofaConstraint.html#//apple_ref/doc/uid/TP40010853-CH9-SW21) which fits the web widget.
+It has an [intrinsic content size](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/AnatomyofaConstraint.html#//apple_ref/doc/uid/TP40010853-CH9-SW21) which changes to fit the web widget.
 The `WidgetView` matches its intrinsic content height to the internal web widget's height.
+The web widget is responsive and will fit any container with a minimum width of 300 pixels.

 ### With Checkout Token